How to Listen When Someone Says "I'm Struggling" - Supporting Without Cornering

 Don't Force Positivity

 "Try to think positively," "Good things are sure to come," "Everything happens for a reason."
 These phrases are known as "toxic positivity" and function as messages that deny the other person's negative emotions.
+Feeling pain during painful times is a normal response, and denying that can even delay recovery.

 Don't Hijack the Conversation